-The key difference between Standards and Frameworks is that Standards involve an independent End Point Assessment process, and the outcome is graded pass, merit or distinction.
+Standards involve an independent End Point Assessment process, and the outcome is graded pass, merit or distinction.

 All Apprenticeships last a minimum of 12 months, many take longer.
 Typically, a level 3 Apprenticeship will take 18 – 24 months.
 Some technical apprenticeships take significantly longer.
 A level 3 in a Construction trade can take 3 years.

 Once recruited by your employer, we will appoint a Training Assessor to support you through your apprenticeship.
 The training assessor will meet with you and your supervisor to design an Individual Learning Plan.

 We will carry out a skills-scan to identify the apprenticeship programme that provides the best fit with the job role and your training requirements.

 The assessor will also plan review meetings every 12 weeks to ensure you remain on track to succeed.
 The assessor will be your key contact for all issues relating to training will support you through the entire journey.